annaken/annaken.github.io/_drafts/2017-11-01-building-a-secure-bastion.md

 Here at Telenor Digital we use multiple federated AWS accounts, and we wanted to avoid having to set up a complex system of VPNs.
 Additionally, we wanted to be able to connect to any account from anywhere, not just from designated ip ranges.
 Deploying a bastion host to each account would allow us to connect easily to instances via [sshuttle](https://github.com/apenwarr/sshuttle).

 This is where it got... interesting.
 We use Amazon AWS, and at time of writing there was no designated bastion host instance type available.
 Nor could I find any pre-built bastions.
 Or even any of information about how other people were solving this problem.
-I seemed to have stumbled into the land of [xkcd 979](https://xkcd.com/979).
+I knew that I wanted a secure bastion such that:

+1. Only authorised users can ssh into the bastion
+2. The bastion is useless for anything BUT ssh'ing through

 And so under the banner of "I'll build it myself, how hard can it be" I set sail into uncharted territory.

-## Where do I start
+## Disclaimer: constraint and pre-conditions

 Our technology stack uses exclusively Ubuntu, and we wanted the bastion to be compatible with the various services we already deploy, such as Consul, Ansible, and Filebeat.
-Additionally, I feel a lot more comfortable messing with Ubuntu than I would do with other OSs.
+Additionally, I personally have a lot more experience with Ubuntu than I do with any other OS.
+Thus the decision was taken to base the bastion on a minimal Ubuntu install, strip out as many packages as possible, add some extra security, and make a golden image bastion AMI.
 Had it not been for these constraints, there might be better OSs to start with, such as Alpine Linux.

-Thus the decision was taken to base the bastion on a minimal Ubuntu install, strip out as many packages as possible, add some extra security, and make a golden image bastion AMI.

-## What does secure mean?

-My version of secure is:

-1. Only authorised users can ssh into the bastion
-2. The bastion is useless for anything BUT ssh'ing through

 ## The starting point: Ubuntu minimal-server

-A quick glance at `dpkg-query -W` shows over 2000 packages pre-installed in Ubuntu minimal-server.
+First point of call: what packages are pre-installed in an Ubuntu minimal-server?
+Inspection via `$apt list --installed` or `$ dpkg-query -W` showed over 2000 packages, and of those I was surprised how many I'd never heard of.
+Of the ones I had heard of, I was further surprised how many seemed, well, superfluous.
+I spent half a day trying to figure out what all the mystery packages were before I had the bright idea of leveraging Ubuntu's package rating system: all packages are labelled as one of: important, required, standard, optional, or extra

 ```
-$ dpkg-query -W
+$ dpkg-query -Wf '${Package;-40}${Priority}\n'
-a11y-profile-manager-indicator  0.1.10-0ubuntu3
-accountsservice 0.6.40-2ubuntu11.3
-acl     2.2.52-3
-acpi-support    0.142
-acpid   1:2.0.26-1ubuntu2
-activity-log-manager    0.9.7-0ubuntu23.16.04.1
+apt                             important
-adduser 3.113+nmu3ubuntu4
+adduser                         required
+at                              standard
+a11y-profile-manager-indicator  optional
-adium-theme-ubuntu      0.3.4-0ubuntu1.1
+adium-theme-ubuntu              extra
-adwaita-icon-theme      3.18.0-2ubuntu3.1
 ```
+# Remove optional and extra packages

-That's really quite a lot, and even though I thought I knew something about Ubuntu, I don't know what most of these packages are.
-Still, on closer inspection, Ubuntu marks all of the packages as one of: important, required, standard, optional, or extra.
-Those optional and extra packages sound very non-essential, I'm sure I can rip those out with a nice one-liner.
+Those optional and extra packages sounded very non-essential.
+I was pretty sure I can rip those out with a nice one-liner and be done.

 ```
 dpkg-query -Wf '${Package;-40}${Priority}\n' | awk '$2 ~ /optional|extra/ { print $1 }' | xargs -I % sudo apt-get -y purge %
 ```

+Turns out this was not my best ever idea.
-Yeah... don't do that.
-All sorts of surprising packages are marked optional/extra, including:
+All sorts of surprising packages are marked optional/extra and were thus unceremoniously removed, including:

 * cloud-init
 * grub